15. What I’ve Learned About Life in Panama

 4. How to run a generator.

-5. Always bring some tissue with you because bathrooms, toilet paper is not guaranteed.
+5. Always bring some tissue with you because you may not find it in every Panamanian bathroom.

 7. Never zone out while driving or you might miss that parked car, sleeping dog, massive pothole, herd of cows or car-totaling speed bump smack in the middle of the road.

-8. Even though the label is the same, it's probably not.
+8. Even though the label on the product is the same, it's probably not.
 (This applies to just about everything.)

-9. Things aren't as inexpensive here as I had expected.
+9. Things aren't as inexpensive here as I had hoped.

-10. Many of the expats who live here aren't very curious or adventurous.
+10. Many of the expats who live here aren't very curious or adventurous...and tend to stay put in their expat bubble.
+Some are downright curious characters!

-11. No matter how adamant someone is that something is going to happen or get fixed, don’t believe it until it actually happens or gets fixed.
+11. No matter how adamant a local is that something is going to happen or get properly fixed, don't believe it until it actually happens or gets fixed.
 (See #3)

-12. Always make sure your mobile phone is fully charged.
+12. Always make sure your mobile phone is fully charged when you leave the house.

 14. It's not as easy as you might think to find peace and tranquility in Panamá.
-(You'll hear "Jake brakes," fireworks and giant boom boxes where you least expect them.)
+(Jake brakes, fireworks and giant boom boxes are everywhere at all times.)

-15. Panamanians don't knock on doors…they either stay in their car and honk or stand near the door and shout “Bueno!”.
+15. With little exception, Panamanians don't knock on doors…they either stay in their car and honk or stand near the door and shout "Buenas!".
 If you don't come out, they leave.

 16. If you use a water bottle, sterilize it at least once a week or you'll be sorry.